 In Forillon National Park, Croisières Baie de Gaspé invites you to board the Narval III from the Grande-Grave wharf.
 This area is recognized as the best place in the province of Québec to see great whales!
 Cruises are offered until October 18.

 Percé.
 Photo: Mathieu Dupuis

 Follow the lead of the locals and head to the region’s wharves to cast your line!
 Fishing from a wharf is free; it does not require the purchase of a provincial fishing licence.
 Consult our Wharves in Gaspésie blog post for more information.

 Located in Sainte-Anne-des-Monts, Exploramer, a science museum focused on the marine environment of the St. Lawrence, offers sea excursions.
 During these outings, visitors will be introduced to the fascinating ecosystem of the St. Lawrence and can also participate in hauling in crab and whelk traps as well as collecting scientific data.
 Offered until October 9, this activity must be booked by phone at least 24 hours in advance.
 The museum (which is also open until October 9) includes aquariums and touch tanks that are home to a living collection of marine organisms from the St. Lawrence.

 In Carleton-sur-Mer, Écovoile Baie-des-Chaleurs offers cruises on highly stable sailing crafts until September 11.
 Sail on the waters of Chaleur Bay, one of the most beautiful bays in the world, aboard a livable sailboat or the famous yellow catamaran TaxSea!

 Excursion Exploramer.
 Photo: Éric Marchand

-Set off on an observation cruise, fishing trip or sailing excursion surrounded by beautiful fall landscapes in Gaspésie!
+Set off on a fishing trip, observation cruise or sailing excursion surrounded by beautiful fall landscapes in Gaspésie!